bryancatanzaro/variant/README.md

 exceptions, which are necessary for the case when the object held by the variant is not of type `T` as requested by `get<T>()`.

-This variant is limited to 10 types.

-This code has been tested on Linux and Mac OS X, with nvcc 5.0 and g++ 4.6.
+This code has been tested on Linux, which NVCC 7.0 and g++ 4.8.

 Usage
 ===